 - What do they feed on?

 Birds caught in flight.
-Feral pigeon is their main prey, but Nick Dixon has recorded remains from over 100 different bird species at the church.
+Feral pigeon is their main prey and I have recorded remains from over 100 different bird species at the church.

 - Where do they hunt?